pritambaral/hostapd-rtl871xdrv/README.md

 A simple `hostapd.conf` file has been provided.

+## Why only hostapd, no wpa_supplicant?

+At the time of releasing this, the mainline driver worked well enough for STA mode operation.
+The kernel driver from Realtek was only needed for AP mode.

 ## LICENSE
 ----
 No code here has been written by me, only existing code from Realtek has been modified.
 As per the original license: